taylormitchell/mono/README.md

 Keeping everything in the same repo

 The [infra](/packages/infra) folder contains some scripts to deploy to my mac and ec2 instances.
 All web apps are deployed to ec2.
 The cli apps and cron jobs are deployed to my mac.

+I have a [sync script](/packages/infra/mac/sync.sh) which automatically commits, pulls, and pushes to github.
+It runs every minute via a cron job.
+This would be a crazy set up if working with a team, but for personal stuff I find I'm hardly ever using commits or branches.
+I just want a history of changes and a remote I can access from anywhere which stays in sync.